Centers of Gravity Calculator

 Broader supply chain network design perspective

 Of course, transport costs are only a part of supply chain costs.
-The optimal number of warehouses and their locations are driven by many quantitative and qualitative factors such as (future) transport and warehousing space and labor rates, future demand (and supply), lead time requirements, inventory effects, supply chain risk/redundancy, contractual obligations, taxes, distance to parcel/logistics hubs, workforce availability/public transport connections, et cetera.
+The optimal number of warehouses and their locations are driven by many quantitative and qualitative factors such as (future) transport and warehousing space and labor rates, future demand (and supply), lead time requirements, inventory effects, supply chain risk/redundancy, contractual obligations, taxes, distance to parcel or logistics hubs, workforce availability/public transport connections, et cetera.

 Nevertheless, it is common practice to run a Center of Gravity analysis to get a view on which logical warehouse locations to consider in a supply chain network design.